-Cargo handling and marshalling services include berthing of ship loading and unloading of cargo.
-Cargo handling at the port is generally undertaken by private operators under lease arrangements with PoMC.
+Cargo handling and marshalling services include berthing of ships and the loading and unloading of cargo.
+Cargo handling at the port is undertaken by private operators under lease arrangements with PoMC.

-Pilotage, towage and line handling services are not provided by PoMC directly, but are delivered by private operators at the port under an agreement with PoMC.
+Pilotage, towage and line handling services are not provided by PoMC directly, but are delivered by private operators at the port.
+PoMC does not have contractual relationships with these private service providers.
 Port Phillip Sea Pilots (PPSP) is the sole provider of pilotage services to the Victorian ports of Melbourne, Geelong and Port of Hastings.
 While PoMC does not provide pilotage services, these operations are controlled by the actions of PoMC's harbour control system and its priorities for vessel movement.